Antolius/deployments-and-disasters/design.md

 * Endgame poll can include a question on newly discovered tools.
 * DM can observe players and note instances of them discovering a tool they didn't already know about.
-* Player mentors can work with them to incorporate improving in areas they detected as significant thought the game.
+* Player mentors can work with them to incorporate improving in areas they detected as significant through the game.
 Mentors could later report on this.

 ## Game rules